dylanroscover/Embody/README.md

 > - .csv
 > - .dat

-2. Set your externalization Folder, or use the default `lib` (relative to your project file, the `project.folder` folder)
+2. Set your externalization folder, or use the default `lib` (relative to your project file, inside the `project.folder` folder)

 3. Pulse the `Enable/Update` button.